blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 - a **required** `$id`, which is a globally unique identifier, where the Data Type's definition can be accessed (in most cases this will be a URL)
 - a **required** `kind` that should be set to `"dataType"`, to specify the kind of type being defined
-- a **required** `name`, which should generally be a non-pluralized short description of the Data Type (for example: "Number" not "Numbers")
+- a **required** `title`, which should generally be a non-pluralized short description of the Data Type (for example: "Number" not "Numbers")
 - **optionally** a `description` to further explain the semantic meaning of the Data Type
 - a **required** definition of its possible value